 This is considered the final draft of your presentation.
 Here, not only do we need content on the topics above, but we also need all slides and speaker notes to be buttoned up and polished.
-Check for aligned text, 25% black font color, correct image credits, separate & editable, etc. This version is going to serve as the presentation final draft to be presented to partners as well as the public and edits cannot be made after this point.
+Check for aligned text, 25% black font color, correct image credits, separate & editable, etc. Also, please avoid "Future Work" slides unless your project has a planned second or third term.
+This version is going to serve as the presentation final draft to be presented to partners as well as the public and edits cannot be made after this point.
 If you obtain additional results after this deadline, you are still able to discuss them verbally during your hand-off presentation and include them in your Tech Paper.